Kintyre/ksconf/README.md

                             consistently.

-### ksconf.py patch
+### ksconf.py promote
-    usage: ksconf.py patch [-h] [--target FILE] [--interactive] FILE
+    usage: ksconf.py promote [-h] [--interactive] [--force] [--keep] SOURCE TARGET

     positional arguments:
-      FILE                  The source configuration file to pull changes from.
+      SOURCE             The source configuration file to pull changes from.
+                         Traditionally the 'local' file.
+      TARGET             Configuration file to push the changes into.
+                         Traditionally this will be the conf file in the default folder.

     optional arguments:
-      -h, --help            show this help message and exit --target FILE, -t FILE
-                            Save the merged configuration files to this target file.
-If not given, the default is to write the merged conf to standard output.
-      --interactive, -i     Enable interactive mode (like git '--patch' or add '-i' mode.)
+      -h, --help         show this help message and exit --interactive, -i  Enable interactive mode (like git '--patch' or add '-i' mode.)
+      --force, -f        Disable safety checks.
+      --keep, -k         Keep conf settings in the source file.
+This means that changes will be copied into the target file instead of moved there.

 ### ksconf.py merge